When Your Amazon Purchase Explodes

 “Sharing identical inventory is a unique process that allows Amazon to efficiently process, fulfill, and ship customer orders,” an Amazon spokesperson said in a statement.
 “The system is purposefully designed so that similar products are not placed next to or near each other, and items are tracked digitally allowing Amazon to determine provenance when needed.
 Selling partners are able to choose whether or not to share identical inventory.”

 The current law requires Amazon at least to try to police its own site, Eric Goldman, a co-director of the High Tech Law Institute at Santa Clara University School of Law, told me.
-Amazon must apply a “rigorous” takedown procedure to products it learns are counterfeit, violate trademarks, or are otherwise problematic.
+Amazon must apply a “rigorous” takedown procedure to products that it learns are counterfeit, violate trademarks, or are otherwise problematic.
 But if the company could be held liable for everything it sold, it would have to sell far fewer things.
 “E-commerce would look a lot different if the marketplaces are responsible for selling goods,” he said.

 There is one way, though, that lawyers think they can hold Amazon accountable.
 That’s in cases in which Amazon itself, not a third party, is the seller.
 In 2017, Daimler AG sued Amazon for selling counterfeit versions of Daimler’s Mercedes-Benz wheel-cap centers—the products were listed as “shipped from and sold by Amazon.com.”
 (The case is pending in U.S. District Court in California.)
 An electronics company called Fuse Chicken is currently suing Amazon for mixing in counterfeit versions of its product with legitimate versions, so that consumers ordering the same product get very different versions of it.
 (That case is pending in U.S. District Court in Ohio.)
 The 18650 batteries I bought on Amazon were also “sold by Amazon.com Services, Inc.” —in other words, the company itself, not a third-party seller.
 Amazon declined to comment on these specific cases, but did direct The Atlantic to a handful of lawsuits in which it partnered with brands including Vera Bradley and TRX to take action against people allegedly selling knockoffs.